ai-d-lab/microsite/src/content/blog/IxDA_Talk23.md

 At the IxDA interaction design education summit 2023 (https://www.edusummit.ixda.org/)we had the opportunity to discuss this exciting topic with other educators, learners and practitioners.
 With our talk titled "Pathways for integrating AI education in the design curriculum" we contributed our experiences and thoughts on AI education in design from the KITeGG project and the establishment of the AI+D Lab at HfG Schwäbisch Gmünd.

 We also compiled our experiences and thoughts into a comprehensive paper.
 For further information and access to the paper, please follow this [Link] (https://ai-d-lab.github.io/blog/ai_is_not_a_wildcard/).

+A big thank you to thank Jürgen Späth, Chair of Education Summit 23, for inviting us and the entire organizing team for their wonderful support event organization.

 > - This article was written with the support of [ChatGPT](https://chat.openai.com/)